megaannum/forms/tutorial/forms/Form.md

 A Form Glyph is a Viewer Glyph; the Form 'run()' method calls the Viewer 'run()' method.
 The Viewer 'run()' method returns one of the following Event types:

-* Exit: Character <Esc> maps to 'Exit' and Form returns empty Dictionary.
+* Exit: Character &ltEsc> maps to 'Exit' and Form returns empty Dictionary.
 * ReSize: The size of the form has changed, the window text is recaptured and the Viewer 'run()' method is called again.
 * Command: A command to execute on the command-line, and an empty Dictionary is returned.